ParthJain18/hotel-booking-sql-chatbot/readme.md

 An intelligent conversational interface for querying hotel booking data using natural language processing and SQL generation.

-Check out the deployed version on: [URL](https://logical-witty-ocelot.ngrok-free.app) (Please click on 'Visit Site' if prompted.)
+Check out the deployed version on: [URL](https://hotelchatbot.parthjain.works/)

 Video demo: [Youtube](https://youtu.be/mXhzI3hSETc)